Sarkaru Vaari Paata: Home media

-Star Maa acquired the satellite rights of the film, while the digital distribution rights were acquired by Amazon Prime Video.
+The digital distribution rights were acquired by Amazon Prime Video.
 On 2 June 2022, Prime Video announced that the film was available for early access rentals at ₹199 for both prime and non-prime customers in India.
 The film was digitally streamed on Amazon Prime Video from 23 June 2022 in Telugu along with dubbed versions in Tamil and Malayalam.

 Reception

 Sarkaru Vaari Paata received mixed reviews from critics.
-The direction, screenplay, editing, and pace in second half has been criticized but Babu's and Samuthirakani's performances, Thaman's songs, action sequences, first half, and storyline were received praises.
+While the direction, screenplay, editing and pace of the second half were criticised, the performances of Babu and Samuthirakani, Thaman's music, and the action sequences were praised.
+The first half of the film was also well received.

 Balakrishna Ganeshan of The News Minute gave the film a rating of 3/5 stars and wrote "It is great to see Mahesh Babu shedding his macho image and wooing a woman in the film.
 Mahesh is a delight to watch in these scenes.
 His comic timing and dialogue delivery are on point".
 Neeshita Nyayapati of The Times of India gave the film a rating of 2.5/5 stars and wrote "Sarkaru Vaari Paata remains a half-baked commercial drama you can sit through mostly due to Mahesh and Keerthy performances".
 Janani K of India Today gave the film a rating of 2.5/5 stars and wrote "Sarkaru Vaari Paata could have been a solid commercial entertainer dealing with a relevant topic.
-However, Parasuram Petla’s efforts fall short".
+However, Parasuram Petla's efforts fall short".
 Arvind V of Pinkvilla gave the film a rating of 2.5/5 stars and wrote "The film is watchable as long as it is watchable.
 The first half, despite the not-so-amusing rom-com track, works to an extent".